 This Policy applies to Amius Group’s subsidiaries, namely, Amius Limited; Amius Pte.
-Limited; and Amius LATAM LLC (collectively “Amius”).
+Limited; and Amius Futures LLC (collectively “Amius”).

 This Policy must be adhered to by Amius’ directors, management, employees or any person directly or indirectly linked to it by control (together “employee” or “employees”).

 In accordance with the FCA’s rules on Conflicts of Interest (“Conflict”) Amius endeavors at all times to act professionally with its clients’ best interests in mind and is committed to managing Conflicts fairly.